magina2302/deep-learning-but-it-works/README.md

 - Creates modules with goals, deadlines, weak areas, and a weekly study budget
 - Extracts subtopics from uploaded notes, PDFs, pasted text, and supported image inputs
 - Runs an AI tutor with citations and confidence labels when source material is available
+- Lets learners generate subtopics directly from uploaded material and turn them into a guided study path
+- Supports quick quiz interactions with clickable MCQ options and recovery-style check-ins after inactivity
 - Tracks due reviews and updates mastery from explicit outcomes like `mastered`, `struggled`, and `missed`
 - Generates weekly plans, next actions, and mistake review history
 - Supports voice input/output and multiple tutoring session styles
 - Uses Supabase authentication for login and signup

+## Why It Stands Out

+- Moves beyond chatbot-style tutoring by turning raw study material into structured learning actions
+- Connects ingestion, tutoring, quizzes, review scheduling, and mastery into one loop
+- Persists meaningful learning evidence so the product improves its guidance over time
+- Ships with an MCP-style document tooling layer for contextualizing uploaded material before tutoring

 ## Core Product Areas